Read the book “Winning the Website War” to Totally Understand the Four Step Process

 Step One: Strategy

 This first step sets the direction for all website marketing efforts.
 It is important to be clear on the objectives for the website and how conversions take place online.
 A written strategy that clearly defines the approaches to be taken by your marketing team is best.
 Strategy answers the all-important questions about why your company is marketing on the web and what you expect to gain.
-This web marketing strategy is spread across all web marketing channels and may also include offline strategies that coordinate with online marketing.
+This strategic digital marketing strategy is spread across all strategic digital marketing channels and may also include offline strategies that coordinate with online marketing.

 Step Two: Website Design and Development

 Step two is the process of designing and developing your website and web presence.
 This step actually encompasses two areas: graphic design and the technology used to market online.
 These are combined into one step because they must work together to drive results and are both a tangible expression of your strategic digital marketing strategy.